bright/new-www/content/faqs/custom-software-development-2.md

 faqs_id: custom software development 2
 name: custom software development 2
 slug: benefits-of-custom-software-development
-question: "[](/our-areas/mvp-development)What are the benefits of custom software development?"
+question: What are the benefits of custom software development?
 answer: >-
   * **Freedom**: no rules or limitations block your product development.
 If you are a startup, you decide which features must be included in MVP.
 Or what